Prep Time: 45 Minutes

 - Black pepper powder: ½ teaspoon

 - Oil/butter: 2 tablespoons

 - Take the inside portions of onion and tomato and blend it with green chili.
-Mix in with the rest of marinade-ingredients to make a smooth mix.
+Mix in with the rest of marinade-ingredients mentioned above to make a smooth mix.
 Whisk it well.

-- Take the Paneer, mushroom and vegetable cubes and add in the marinade mix.
+- Take the Paneer, mushroom, onion, tomato and other vegetable cubes and add in the marinade mix.